HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 # Conclusion

 In conclusion, we have presented an overview of the OpenACC and OpenMP offload features via an application based on solving the Laplace equation in a 2D uniform grid.
-This benchamrk application was used to experiment the peroformance of some of the basic diretives and clauses in order to highlight the gain of the use of GPU-accelerators, which here was found to be improved by almost a factor of 20.
-We have also presented an evaluation of differences and similarties between these two programming models.
+This benchamrk application was used to experiment the peroformance of some of the basic diretives and clauses in order to highlight the gain behind the use of GPU-accelerators.
+The performance here was found to be improved by almost a factor of 20.
+We have also presented an evaluation of differences and similarties between OpenACC and OpenMP programming models.
 Furthermore, we have illustrated a one-to-one mapping of OpenACC directives to OpenMP directives in the aim of a conversion procedure between these two models.
 In this context, we have emphasised the recent development of the Clacc compiler platform aiming for such a convertion procedure, although the platfrom support is so far limited to C and lacks data-transfer in host-device.

- Writing an efficient GPU-based program requires some basic knowledge of target architectures and how regions of a program is mapped into the target device.
-This tutorial thus functions as a benchmark for future advanced GPU-based parallel programming models.
+Last but not least, writing an efficient GPU-based program requires some basic knowledge of the target architectures and how regions of a program is mapped into a target device.
+This tutorial thus was designed to provide such basic knowledge in the aim of triggering the interest of users to GPU-programming.
+It thus functions as a benchmark for future advanced GPU-based parallel programming models.